Amazing Christmas Email Templates to Rock 2018 + Free Bonus Templates

 So, don’t miss our original Christmas subject line inspiration, complete with subject line examples, alternatives, and a subject line builder that passes the test of spam filters!

 Then, kick it up a notch with our ultimate Marketing idea checklist for Christmas!

 More specifically, you can browse our integrated communications plan ideas.

-These stretch over email marketing automations for Christmas, social media actions, brand loyalty tips, and offline marketing examples.
+These stretch over email marketing automation for Christmas, social media actions, brand loyalty tips, and offline marketing examples.

 Also, we added specific design tips and software to hack your design presence, as well as a few limited edition packaging instances by major, popular brands.

 Choose your level of engagement by going over a subject-line-specific article(don’t miss the content upgrade bonus!) or the more extensive, deep-seated Xmas marketing ideas.

 We are thrilled to be sharing with you our creative approached for your Christmas newsletter design,